 Reportable diseases are illnesses that are considered to be of public health importance, and must be reported by health care providers and laboratories to health departments and the Centers for Disease Control and Prevention (CDC).
 To notify the Health Department about a reportable disease, call 802-863-7240 or 800-640-4374 (VT only).
 Someone is available to receive your report 24 hours a day, 365 days a year.

-We offer many services at the Springfield Local Health Office, including:
+Additional services offered at the Springfield Local Health Office include:

 - Information on outbreaks and illnesses of concern to the public such as influenza, measles, Ebola and Lyme disease.